DevaSenevi/CCIG/book/Trabeculae_models.md

-# General notes:
+# Trabecular flow modelling

-All files needed to replicate my results are in the [Trabecular flow sims](https://imperiallondon.sharepoint.com/:f:/r/sites/CCIgroup/Shared Documents/Trabecular flow sims?csf=1&web=1&e=m2FKtw) folder on SharePoint.
+All files needed to replicate my results are in the [Trabecular flow sims](https://imperiallondon.sharepoint.com/:f:/r/sites/CCIgroup/Shared%20Documents/Trabecular flow%20sims?csf=1&web=1&e=m2FKtw) folder on the Computational Cardiac Imaging Group SharePoint.
 All files, folders, paths I refer to in this document start from that folder.

 ## Idealised trabecular geometries

-These have been created using 3 main softwares:
+These have been created using 3 main software packages:

 1. *Blender*: creates nice trabecular structures, but the resulting surface mesh contains errors and imprecisions, such as overlapping edges and duplicate faces.
 The amount of these errors prevents correction, and therefore use in CFD, which requires a precise definition of the fluid domain walls.
 Blender is Open Source.
 2. *Mesh mixer*: while this software provides almost error free geometries, it can only create simple lattice structures that do not represent the trabeculae particularly well.
 Mesh mixer is Open Source.